 Am I evaluating my model correctly?

-According to the European Commission’s proposed regulation ‘Artificial Intelligence Act’ (21.4.2021), there is a clear distinction between the data used for different steps of model development:
+According to the European Commission’s proposed regulation ‘Artificial Intelligence Act’ (as of April 4, 2021), there is a clear distinction between the data used for different steps of model development:

 The model metrics on the testing data, also known as the ‘test set’ or ‘hold out set’ are meant to reflect the model’s performance on unseen data.
 The other two sets are used to train and fine tune the model and hence may overstate the metrics as they are not ‘unseen’ data.

 My metrics are measured on the testing data, is that enough?

 Sometimes even with metrics calculated on the testing data, it is still possible to record inflated metrics.

 One common cause is data leakage.
 Data leakage occurs when the model relies on information that will not be available on new data.
 The most intuitive form of data leakage is when one of the features is only populated after the outcome of the model is produced.
 Imagine trying to predict if a patient has cancer.
 If one of the features is if the patient is currently undergoing chemotherapy, then we have data leakage as new patients before diagnosis are unlikely to be receiving chemotherapy.

 Many times, when receiving a dataset from a client, the data dictionary and documentation on the collection process is sparse or non-existent.
 As such, understanding how the data is collected is essential to understanding if the metrics are accurate.